 Vertigo is a symptomatic disorder due to problems of the inner ear or the brain.
-When the inner ear gets affected due to an injury, infection or any other cause, the person experiences vertigo or unsteadiness.
+When the inner ear gets affected due to an injury, infection, or any other cause, the person experiences vertigo or unsteadiness.
+For many patients, home remedies for vertigo and simple balance exercises can provide relief when done correctly under guidance.

 Know More About